Urban of Langres

-Saint Urban of Langres (327 – c.
-390) was a French saint and bishop.
+Urban of Langres (327 – c.
+390) was a Gallo-Roman saint and bishop.
 He served as the sixth bishop of Langres from 374 until his death.
-Saint Leodegaria was his sister.
+Leodegaria was his sister.

 Life

-Urban was the bishop of Langres, France, beginning in 374.
+Urban was the bishop of Lingonum (now Langres), Gallia Lugdunensis, beginning in 374.
 Legend states that soon after taking his position, political turmoil erupted, and he was driven from his house.
-St. Urban hid from his persecutors in a vineyard.
+Urban hid from his persecutors in a vineyard.
 The vine-dressers in the area concealed him, and he took the opportunity to convert them to Christianity.
 Those same vine-dressers then helped him in his covert ministry, as he moved from one town to another via their vineyards.
-Urban developed great affection to all the people in the wine industry, and they for him.
+Urban developed great affection for all the people in the wine industry, and they for him.
 Urban is thus the patron saint of vine-dressers.

 Veneration

-The feast day of St. Urban is 2 April, or 23 January in Langres, France.
-The cult of St. Urban of Langres were closely associated with the weather.
+The feast day of Saint Urban is 2 April, or 23 January in Langres, France.
+The cult of Saint Urban of Langres was closely associated with the weather.
 Several old German sayings reflect this: